Platformatory/kong-api-composition/README.md

 2. HTTP requests can be pipelined on an existing connection if sources are on the same host.
 See Resty request_pipeline.
 We can also explore potentially light threads (ngx.thread.spawn)

 3. Aggregation is presently not "Accept" aware (both on the proxy side and the upstream source side): It naively sends JSON encoded responses.
   a.
 Need to flush out caveats around aggregation.
 Presently it is based on string concat with a configurable separator.
-For clarity, we refer to this as the flatten flag
+For clarity, we refer to this as the "flatten" flag

-4. Pongo tests and Lurarocks distribution (TBD)